 Funding Resources

-The COVID-19 Pandemic has been an unprecedented time in Durham Region and as a result, many residents are experiencing unprecedented need.
-Community organizations are working hard to respond to the needs of the community and funding initiatives to help to support this work are in place to help.
+Community organizations work hard to respond to the needs of the community and funding initiatives to help to support this work are available from many sources, including the federal and provincial governments, business and other funding organizations.
 This page will post funding opportunities that may be of interest to local organizations and other resources that can help in the application process.

 Questions?
 A series of frequently asked questions and answers is at the bottom of the page.